 Introduction

-In recent years there ha been various discussions among field practitioners and missionary theologians to define the missional significance of the diaspora phenomenon worldwide.
-The most significant of thes the academic conference for celebrating the centennial of the Edinburgh Mission conference in 1910, the Diaspora Division of the Third Lausanne World Evangelization Conference in 2010, and the IAMS assembly in Toronto in 2012.
+In recent years, there have been various discussions among field practitioners and missionary theologians to define the missional significance of the diaspora phenomenon worldwide.
+The most significant of these were the academic conference for celebrating the centennial of the Edinburgh Mission conference in 1910, the Diaspora Division of the Third Lausanne World Evangelization Conference in 2010, and more recently the IAMS assembly in Toronto in 2012.
 In the meantime, Korean diaspora around the world has also held forums with diverse issues.
 Korean Diaspora Forum (KDF) was one of the significant forums among them.

-study of the three facets of the diaspora phenomenon:
+This paper will address the study of the three facets of the diaspora phenomenon:

-1) brief overview of major mission theologies on the diaspora phenomenon that has emerged as an important feature of modern missions;
+1) A brief overview of major mission theologies on the diaspora phenomenon that has emerged as an important feature of modern missions;

-2) ajor diaspora movements that have been conducted worldwide in response to the changing mission environment (especially focusing on Global Diaspora Network with the Lausanne Movement)3) Korean diaspora missionary movements briefly propose strategic missions in Central Asia, Russian-Korean, Chinese-Korean, and North Korean diaspora have not been included in the scope of research and interest for the modern era of the Korean diaspora.
+2) Major diaspora movements that have been conducted worldwide in response to the changing mission environment (especially focusing on Global Diaspora Network with the Lausanne Movement);

+3) Korean diaspora missionary movements which briefly propose strategic missions in Central Asia, Russian-Korean, Chinese-Korean, and North Korean diaspora.
+These have not been included in the scope of research and interest for the modern era of the Korean diaspora.

 World diaspora phenomenon

-Today, diaspora is becoming more and more a global phenomenon with the dynamism of globalization than ever before in human history.
+Today, diaspora is becoming more and more a global phenomenon within the dynamism of globalization than ever before in human history.
 Jehu C. Hanciles, who was once a research professor at Fuller Theological Seminary, states that "important religions have strengthened their place in the past due to immigration and scattering, and Christianity is the most representative of them."
 In short, the expansion of Christianity can be said to be a history with the Diaspora.

 Since the 'diaspora' phenomenon emerged as a global mega-trend, both the evangelical and ecumenical parts are attempting to define it from a theological and missiological point of view.
-One of the champions is the Global Diaspora Network (GDN) Lausanne movement.
-GDN a compendium of Diaspora Missiology in 2016 as a consequence of 5 years’ study with many practitioners, missiologists and theologians.
-Apart from GDN, there were also various research and presentations related to ‘diaspora’ during the past decade all over the world.
+One of the champions is the Global Diaspora Network (GDN) together with The Lausanne movement.
+The GDN published a compendium of Diaspora Missiology in 2016 as a consequence of 5 years’ study with many practitioners, missiologists and theologians.
+Apart from GDN, there were also various research papers and presentations related to ‘diaspora’ during the past decade all over the world.
 However, it will take more time to establish a robust theological framework for the diaspora mission mainly because of its diversity and complexity beyond our contemporary mission traditions.

 Theological perspectives on diaspora phenomena